How much do I cost my job as a new employee?

-Surprise!
-You only pay about half of the taxes that get deducted from your check.
-Your employer picks up the other half of the tab.
+Surprisingly, you only pay about half of the taxes that are deducted from your check.
+That means your employer picks up the other half of the tab.
 Your job is required to pay for federal unemployment tax, plus half of your Medicare and social security taxes.

-That’s only on a federal level, too.
-There’s also state unemployment tax and various state and local taxes to worry about as well.
+That's only on a federal level too.
+There's likely state unemployment tax and various state and local taxes to worry about as well.

 Employee benefit costs

-Benefits offered to employees vary wildly from company to company and job to job.
-Many companies pay for some (or all) of their employee's healthcare.
-Other paid benefits, like sick leave, time off, health savings accounts, 401k matching programs, retirement plans and wellness programs are also billed to your employer.
-These don't come cheap, but they’re a necessary cost to improve employee health, well-being, and attrition rates.
+Benefits for employees vary wildly from company to company and position to position.
+Many companies pay for a portion (or even all) of the employee’s healthcare.
+Other paid benefits, like sick leave, time off, health savings accounts, 401k matching programs or retirement plans and wellness programs are also billed to your employer.
+These don’t come cheap, but they’re a necessary cost to improve employee health, well-being, and attrition rates.

 Your loaded rate

-So, if you pile up all those costs and figure them into your hourly base pay rate, that makes your loaded rate.
+So, if you add all of the costs together and figure them into your hourly base salary rate, that creates your loaded rate.
 Since we don’t have access to those exact figures, it’s tough to know exactly what your loaded rate would be.
 But the loaded rate is what employers are actually paying to have you on the clock per hour.
-Some say that your loaded rate is about 40% of your income.
-That's crazy, right?
+Some say that your loaded rate is actually about 40% more than your income.
+That’s crazy, right?

 The cost of turnover

 Look, we've all had jobs that were less than ideal.
-When we leave a job, especially if it's shortly after being hired, the company has to go through the hiring process again.
+When we leave a job, especially if it’s shortly after being hired, the company has to go through the hiring process again.
 And we know the cost of an employee isn't cheap in time or money.
 Leaving means they have to pay for a job posting, the training, uniforms, supplies, payroll staff and everything else all over again to get the position ready for another new staff member.
-In fact, it's estimated that the average cost a company pays to hire a new hourly staff member is about $1,500.
+In fact, it’s estimated that the average cost a company pays to hire a new hourly staff member is about $1,500.
 Yikes!